 [421]Before completing a diagnosis, the query nucleotide sequence should be translated into an amino acid sequence and compared to the amino acid translation of Ceratitis records (sections 4.3.5, 4.3.6 or 4.3.7) to detect evidence of premature stop codons and reading-frame shifts (frameshifts) that suggest a pseudogene has been amplified and sequenced.
 Paralogous copies of COI such as pseudogenes should not be interpreted using the DNA barcoding methods included in this protocol.
-It can be difficult to detect pseudogenes and other paralogs of the COI gene because DNA barcode records can lack evidence of insertions or deletion in the nucleotide alignment and disruptions to amino acid translation codes (Buhay, 2009).
+However, it can be difficult to detect pseudogenes and other paralogs of the COI gene because DNA barcode records can lack evidence of insertions or deletion in the nucleotide alignment and disruptions to amino acid translation codes (Buhay, 2009).
 In addition to detecting frameshift mutations, the protocol includes steps to assist in paralogous copy recognition based on high rates of ambiguous calls (i.e., conflicting calls of multiple peaks) and high mutation rates for a specimen observed as a long branch in the clade of a phylogenetic tree.
+Paralogous copies of COI and other mitochondrial genes have been reported for Ceratitis species, including C. capitata and C. cosyra (Barr et al., 2006, 2012) and other fruit flies (e.g., Blacket et al., 2012).
+It is possible for paralogous copies of a mitochondrial gene to be preferentially amplified instead of the orthologous copy during PCR in Ceratitis (Barr et al., 2006, Barr and McPheron 2006).
+Virgilio et al. (2012) included a record for C. capitata (DQ011888) that is inconsistent with estimated intraspecific variation for the species and is possibly a misidentified specimen or a paralogous copy of the COI gene.

 [422]4.3.5 Molecular tests for Ceratitis capitata